-SID: G-010/012/013 - Single-cell multiome ATAC + Gene expression (10X Genomics)
+SID: G-010/012/013 - Single-cell multiome ATAC + Gene expression (10X Genomics or BD Rhapsody)

 Single-cell multiome ATAC + Gene Expression is a cutting-edge technology that enables the simultaneous profiling of chromatin accessibility and gene expression at the single-cell level, providing a comprehensive view of the molecular landscape within individual cells.
-This technology is widely used in various biological research areas, including understanding cellular diversity in tissues, identifying cell types and states, deciphering regulatory networks, and gaining insights into how chromatin accessibility relates to gene expression at the single-cell level.
+This technology is widely used in various biological research areas, including understanding cellular diversity in tissues, identifying cell types and states, deciphering regulatory networks, and gaining insights into how chromatin accessibility relates to gene expression at the single cell level.
+For some applications, these technologies can be further adapted to include other omics layers.
+Non-standard applications, that are not officially supported by commercial kits, will be carefully evaluated by the Facility Staff upon request, as part of a "proof-of-concept" projects, to determine their technical feasibility.